 Below each entry, keep some space free, so if you see that concept again, you can add to your growing knowledge of it, and don’t just add facts and definitions, but information about the context that term was tested in, too.

 By the time your exam date rolls around, you’ll see some entries that are full of notes, and others where you never saw that term again after the first time, as evidenced by a bunch of blank space.
-This can serve as an extremely helpful guide of what you should spend more versus less time reviewing.
+This can serve as an extremely helpful guide of what you should spend more time reviewing versus less.

 One caveat, though!